-If you hire someone to do work around your home and you don't have an employment relationship with her, she's an independent contractor.
+If you hire someone to do work around your home and you don't have an employment relationship with her, she's a 1099 household employee.
 In this case, she's responsible for paying her own self-employment tax, which includes Social Security and Medicare taxes, directly to the Internal Revenue Service.
 If she's an actual employee, you're supposed to take Social Security and Medicare taxes out of her paychecks.
+The distinction comes from whether she works on your terms or hers, as well as the overall amount you'll pay her during the year.

 - BananaStock/BananaStock/Getty Images